abbasveera72-source/M.Abbas.github.io/_posts/2026-05-14-hitting-the-academic-wall-the-toughest-challenges-of-my-second-semester.md

 Looking back, the toughest challenges of my second semester ultimately became the most valuable learning experiences of my academic journey.
 They taught me that resilience is not optional in Computer Engineering—it is essential.
 More importantly, they showed me that true understanding comes not from passive observation but from active engagement, continuous practice, and guidance from dedicated teachers such as Dr. Bilal Ahmad.

 While the semester was undoubtedly difficult, overcoming these challenges strengthened both my academic foundation and my confidence as a future Computer Engineer.
+I remain grateful to mentors like Dr. Bilal Ahmad, whose emphasis on conceptual understanding, critical thinking, and structured problem-solving significantly influenced my academic journey.